Fun or folly? Another English cathedral installs a fairground attraction

 "Could the playful presence of a helter skelter help to open up conversations about the building, help open up conversations about God?
 Climbing to its top, the visitor will literally see the cathedral differently," he wrote on the cathedral's website.

-For 2 pounds ($2.42), visitors can enjoy a unique view of the architectural splendour of the building before sliding down into the nave.
+For 2 pounds ($2.42), visitors can enjoy a unique view of the architectural splendor of the building before sliding down into the nave.

 "The fun comes in the shape of a helter skelter," Bryant said.
 "The serious comes in creating opportunities for reflective, God-shaped conversations.
 It is the cathedral doing what it has always done – encouraging conversations about God."